-Git examples: Resetting, Undoing and Reverting Changes
+Git examples: Resetting, Undoing, and Reverting Changes

 Last updated:- Reset working directory to remote branch

-- Revert working directory to last commit
+- Reset working directory to last commit

 - Revert working directory to commit